DeGefen/BigData/content/Questions/Questions.md

 - C) The system is single-node only
 - D) Data is never replicated
 ?
-- Amswer: B) Network failures can occur between nodes
+- Answer: B) Network failures can occur between nodes
 Explanation: Partition tolerance is essential when network failures can occur between distributed nodes.
 See: [[CAP Theorem]]

 Question: Which command uploads a local file to HDFS?